magicdata1010/magicdata1010/README.md

 15. linux and shell scripting

 e and
-- 📫 How to reach me ...
+- 📫 How to reach me ...  my twitter username is -  @benzene_c60

 <!---
 magicdata1010/magicdata1010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.